mobiata/MBCommon/README.md

 #define MBLocalizationTable @"MBCommon"
 ```

-You can look for all strings used by MBCommon by grepping for `MBLocalizedString` in this project.
+You can look for all strings used by MBCommon by searching for references to `MBLocalizedString` in this project.
 You should see a number of hits like the following:

 ```objc
 NSString *msg = MBLocalizedString(@"cannot_encode_json_data", @"Unable to encode JSON data.");